wp-plugins/woocommerce-product-faqs/README.txt

 == Frequently Asked Questions ==

-= Usage =
-User Submitted FAQs
-1. A user will visit the single product page.
-2. They can click the "FAQs" tab, and view other questions, along with a question form.
-3. They may submit the form, pending all required information is submitted.
-4. You will receive an email with the product, question, and a link to administer the question.
-5. If you desire, you can click the 'Approve' link for that question (which just publishes it).
-6. After approving it, you can click 'View', to view it on the front-end.
-7. From the front-end, you may click that question to expand it and reply to it.
-8. Once you have replied to a question, the asker will receive an email with a link to that product's page/faq tab.

-= Manual FAQ Entry =
-1. Go to WooFAQs -> Add New
-2. Type a title (for reference, not display)
-3. Enter the question in the content area
-4. Choose the product to add the question to.
-5. Click Publish
-6. Immediately after publishing, you may click "Add Answer" in the "Answers" metabox to answer the question.

 = The answer/reply form never shows up for me! =

 This plugin is currently incompatible with Disqus.
 For now, you will have to pick between these two plugins.